-Several Tuks FM alumni joined the radio station’s training camp, held on 24 February at LC de Villiers Sports Centre.
+Several Tuks FM alumni joined the radio station’s training camp, held recently at LC de Villiers Sports Grounds.

-Tuks FM has produced some of the biggest names in the broadcasting industry to date, including the likes of Anele Mdoda, Gareth Cliff and Rian van Heerden, to name but three.
+Tuks FM has produced some of the biggest names in the broadcasting industry to date, including the likes of Anele Mdoda, Gareth Cliff and Rian van Heerden.